anesumuz/Ionic-Augmented-Reality-Docs/README.md

 The actual handler functions for the parmeters are available to the app user through a page component under `augmented-ionic/srs/pages/home/home.ts` .
 The handlers are callbacks under Ionic's `ActionSheet` component by which the user selects which projection to show on click.

+## SCSS

+The styling is very minimalistic as the aim was to reserve the majority of screen space to view projections without hinderance.
+The app is first of all overriden to use the `Material Design` specification across devices.
+This was so we could have access to the flatter desigm `md` `ActionSheet` in Ionic.

+	...
+	imports: [
+	BrowserModule,
+	IonicModule.forRoot(MyApp, {mode:"md"})
+	],
+	...
+Making the header transparent and setting the title to the center of the header is achieved int the apps `theme/variables/scss` file.

+	$toolbar-background:transparent;
+	$toolbar-md-title-text-align:center;

+The app uses a custom font, the ever beautiful `Varela Round` as imported and appllied in `app/app.scss` .

+	@font-face {
+	    font-family: 'varela_round';
+	    src: url('../assets/fonts/VarelaRound-Regular-webfont.eot');
+	    src: url('../assets/fonts/VarelaRound-Regular-webfont.eot?#iefix') format('embedded-opentype'),
+		 url('../assets/fonts/VarelaRound-Regular-webfont.woff') format('woff'),
+		 url('../assets/fonts/VarelaRound-Regular-webfont.ttf') format('truetype'),
+		 url('../assets/fonts/VarelaRound-Regular-webfont.svg#varela_roundregular') format('svg');
+	    font-weight: normal;
+	    font-style: normal;

+	}
+	.app-root {
+	  font-family: 'varela_round' !important;
+	}

+##Augmented Reality Marker for testing

+ The app's marker baser AR example uses `jsartoolkit` marker number `64` .Binding a POI to a jsartoolkit marker is easy;

+- First add the awe-jsartoolkit-dependencies.js plugin (see above)
+- Then select a marker image you'd like to use
+- Then add the matching number as a suffix for your POI id (e.g. _64)

+NOTE: See 64.png in this project's `assets/img` directory or https://github.com/kig/JSARToolKit/blob/master/demos/markers This automatically binds your POI to that marker id - easy!

+#Th end!

+Once again, thanks for purchasing Ionic Augmented Reality Starter app, enjoy and dont forget to rate us!